At a Glance

 Hudson County, next to the Holland Tunnel

-Ideally located in the historic district of Jersey City, our campus is just a few blocks from the PATH Station, Grove Street.
+Ideally located in the historic district of Jersey City, our french american school is just a few blocks from the PATH Station, Grove Street.
 This 3-story building offers 23 classrooms with bright light, warm colors and ample space.
 Students can enjoy a huge gymnasium for physical education or indoor recess.

 Grades and Programs : Pre-K 2 1/2 through Middle School